Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

     }
 ```

 We added a couple variables to help us keep track of the player's progress: `score` and `level`.
 Score represents their cumulative point total.
-Level represents which level of Swiftris they're currently playing on.
-We'll need a function capable of deducing if and when a solid horizontal line has been formed; that's the only way a player can earn points in `Swiftris`:
+Level represents which level of Swiftris they're playing on.
+We'll need a function capable of deducing when the player has formed a solid horizontal line; that's how a player earns points in `Swiftris`:

 ```objc(Swiftris.swift)
      func endGame() {